 22. Buy a ticket on the annual kayak raffle and have a chance to paddle it away.

 23. Try your luck at Bingo Wednesday evenings in July and August at Terrace Gardens.
 All proceeds support the Museum.
 Families welcome.
-Boreal Bingo at 7:15, Community Bingo at 7:30.
+Community Bingo at 7:30.

-24. Save your unwanted treasures and sell them at our yard sale on July 9, 2016.
+24. Save your unwanted treasures and sell them at our yard sale on the second Saturday in July.

 25. Enjoy a snack, drink a coffee, or lick an ice cream cone at one of the picnic tables in our replica camp kitchen.